-An oft-overlooked portion of the Steele dossier is that Putin engaged Trump as a babysitter to his oligarchs.
+An oft-overlooked portion of the Steele Dossier is that Putin engaged Trump as a babysitter to his oligarchs.
 According to the dossier:

-Further elaboration from the dossier:
+Further elaboration from the Steele Dossier:

 For “at least 8 years,” Trump and his team plied Putin with information on Russian oligarchs.
-The next logical question is — how did Trump OBTAIN that information and feed it to Putin without detection?
+The next logical question is — how did Trump obtain that information and feed it to Putin without detection?

 Trump Properties Flooded by Russians